Outsourcing Courier Service: Should You Do It?

 The other aspect is the elasticity of cost; a third-party can do it for much cheaper at lower volumes, and you can scale up that delivery service as your business grows.
 This allows you to avoid a large capital commitment upfront.
 And finally, if you can ship your packages using a third-party delivery service allows you to scale up quickly and offer your products nationwide.

 In conclusion, the decision to do your own deliveries vs outsourcing is a strategic one.
+When you do keep it in-house, make sure to use courier dispatch software.
 There are many pros and cons that will depend on the vision of your company and what you deem important.

 We’ve summarized the benefits below to help make your decision easier: